rtyle/connect-things/README.md

 The
 **Authorization URI**
-should be reachable from the device running the SmartThings app used to onboard **connect-things**.
+need only be reachable from the device running the SmartThings app used to onboard **connect-things**.
-It is most secure (and advised) if this device is connected to the same LAN as the **connect-things** host.
+It is most secure (and advised) if this device is reachable on the same LAN as the **connect-things** host.
 For example ...
 ```
 https://connect-things.home:8082/c2c/oauth2/authorize